 Registration - FREE.

-Thanks to our supporting organisations InvestHK and Hong Kong Science Parks Corp.
+Thanks to our supporting organisations InvestHK, Hong Kong Science Parks Corp. and the UK Department for International Trade.

 Professor W. John Kao, Head of BioMedical Technology (BMT) Cluster, Hong Kong Science and Technology Parks Corporation, formulates the cluster strategies and business plans, drives the development of BMT cluster covering therapeutics, diagnostics, health informatics, medical device and Incubio programmes.
 He is also an enabler to influence various critical stakeholders on the regulatory affairs to support the bio-technologies growth and build the BMT ecosystem in Hong Kong.